Rene-Roscher/observable-provider/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/rene-roscher/observable-provider.svg?style=flat-square)](https://packagist.org/packages/rene-roscher/observable-provider)

 ---
 With this package, you should be able to register your observers more easily.
-Quite simply through the key-> value principle.
+Quite simply through the key -> value principle.

 ## Installation